 The trial consisted of splitting the registered participants who were assigned randomly to one of two management strategies.
 The Cyclogest Group (n=100) received 400 mg per day of vaginal progesterone (Cyclogest pessary) until 20 weeks of gestation or until the resolution of symptoms.
-The Conservative Management Group (n=70) was given alternative progesterone therapies, such as oral or intramuscular progesterone, ensure to participants received progesterone Randomization was implemented to minimize selection bias and ensure that both groups had similar demographic and clinical characteristics (Igbal et al., 2023).
+The Conservative Management Group (n=70) was given alternative progesterone therapies, such as oral or intramuscular progesterone, to ensure all participants received progesterone support.
+Randomization was implemented to minimize selection bias and ensure that both groups had similar demographic and clinical characteristics (Iqbal et al., 2023).